pravinkumar-security/pravinkumar-security/README.md

 🔐 **Cybersecurity Enthusiast | SOC & SIEM Projects | Security Automation**

-   Passionate about building hands-on security projects focused on threat detection, SOC operations, and automation.
+   Passionate about cybersecurity and building hands-on security projects focused on threat detection, SOC operations, and automation.
 Skilled in **Wazuh SIEM**, **File Integrity Monitoring**, **Incident Response**, and               **VirusTotal API Integrations**.
 I use my GitHub to document and share real-world security labs that showcase my skills in defensive security and threat mitigation.

 ---